Spring Salad with Asparagus, Zucchini, and Hazelnuts with a Lemon Vinaigrette

 Lemon Vinaigrette:

-- Make the lemon vinaigrette by combining the vegetable oil, olive oil, lemon juice, lemon zest, Dijon mustard, honey, to taste, minced garlic, and sea salt & freshly cracked pepper, to taste.
+- Make the lemon vinaigrette by combining vegetable oil, olive oil, lemon juice, lemon zest, Dijon mustard, honey, to taste, minced garlic, and sea salt & freshly cracked pepper, to taste.
 Whisk until well combined; set aside to allow flavors to mingle.

 Spring Salad: